nathanjzhao/nathanjzhao.github.io/_drafts/encodings-and-art.markdown

 ---
 layout: post
-title: "Encodings and Art"
+title: "Encodings, Art, and Robotics"
 tags: [math, ideas]
 excerpt: >
-  Art and literature as a continuous encoding of humanity
+  Art and literature as a continuous, rather than discrete, encoding of humanity
 ---